 What is palm sugar?
 And how is it manufactured?
 Simple.
 Palm sugar is produced from the sap of palm trees.
 That answers the “what is organic palm sugar” question you’ve been asking yourself, right?
 And yes, any palm tree can be used to manufacture palm sugar.
 This is why it’s sometimes qualified using the type of palm tree it came from.

 For instance, coconut palm sugar.
 So if you’re ever wondering, “what is coconut palm sugar?”
 Now you have the answer to that question.
 So whenever you come across the palm sugar vs coconut sugar articles, it’s important to remember that they are virtually similar.

-It also comes with a caramel flavor which is particularly popular in Southeast Asia and African recipes.
-Thai palm sugar is particularly popular for kitchen use in these regions.
+It also comes with a caramel flavor which is particularly popular in Southeast Asian and African-influenced recipes.
+Thai palm sugar is particularly popular for kitchen use in these parts of the world.
 Despite the numerous different sources, palm sugar is processed using the same method.
 The sap is boiled until it crystallizes to form palm sugar.
 At this point, it’s still unrefined sugar since no chemicals are added in the limited processing it undergoes.

 The longer palm sugar is cooked, the darker and richer it will become.
 Also, it’ll come in a wide range of colors and textures, so you’ll always have a variety to choose from.
 Whether you fancy palm syrup or granulated palm sugar, you can be sure you’ll always have leeway to choose.

 However, this process is usually very labor-intensive.
 So you should expect a higher price tag on palm sugar in comparison to ordinary granulated and brown sugars.

 That being said, what is the nutritional makeup of palm sugar?
 Do you gain anything extra when you use palm sugar instead of ordinary sugar?
 Let’s find out.

 Palm Sugar Nutritional Information